The moduli of representations with Borel mold

 The moduli of representations is very useful for studying representations and for describing the moduli spaces of various geometric objects.
 There are several styles for constructing the moduli of representations.
-One way is taking the quotient of the whole of the representation variety in \cite{kj-Saito93} and \cite{Nkmt00} by ${\rm PGL}$.
+One way is taking the quotient of the whole of the representation variety by ${\rm PGL}$ (for example, see \cite{Simpson2}, \cite{kj-Saito93}, \cite{Nkmt00}, and so on).
 This method has a weak point: in \cite{Nkmt00} we constructed the coarse moduli scheme of equivalence classes of absolutely irreducible representations as the universal geometric quotient of the open subset consisting of stable points in the representation variety.
 However, on the complement of the absolutely irreducible representations, two representations which have the same composition factors become one point in the moduli of equivalence classes of representations.
 When two distinct representations have the same invariants, we can not separate them in the moduli.
 If we want to separate two distinct representations, we must choose another style.

 In this paper we propose another style for constructing the moduli of representations in the non-absolutely irreducible case.
 We introduce the notion of ``mold".
 A mold is, so to say, a subalgebra of the full matrix ring.
 We say that two representations have the same mold if their images generate the same type of subalgebras of the full matrix ring.
 By using the notion of mold, we collect representations which have the same mold, and we construct the moduli of representations with a fixed mold.
 As an example of molds, we consider a Borel mold, that is, the subalgebra of upper triangular matrices (up to inner automorphisms).
 The main purpose of this article is the construction of the moduli of (equivalence classes of) representations with Borel mold.
 This article is the first to develop ``mold program", that is, the construction of moduli schemes of representations from a viewpoint of mold.
 In another papers, we will construct several moduli schemes of representations with various molds.
-In \cite{Nkmt-deg2} we will deal with several molds of degree $2$.
-In the degree $2$ case, each molds over a field can be classified into $6$ types.
-The moduli of representation with Borel mold is one of $6$ types of the moduli of representations.
-In \cite{topos}, we have calculated the cohomology ring of the moduli of representations with Borel mold for free monoids.